 Journalism, Social Media & Museums | Climate Change, Vaccines & Artificial Intelligence

 During the 2-year project researchers and experts from the QUEST consortium will investigate science communication in three strands - journalism, social media, museums - through three case studies: climate change, vaccines, and Artificial Intelligence.
 The final aim is to take stock of science communication today, to define quality criteria, to provide supporting tools for journalists, social media managers and museums facilitators, in order to ultimately offer citizens effective and reliable communication on scientific topics that generally have a significant impact on their daily lives, such as those selected as case studies.

 VIU as Lead Partner

 As Lead Partner, VIU will be responsible for the overall project coordination and management as well as its scientific direction.
 “The markedly multi-disciplinary approach required by the EU call”, says Alessandra Fornetti Executive Director of the TEN Program on Sustainability and QUEST Coordinator, “has been largely satisfied by VIU’s capacity to put together a consortium that draws on a variety of backgrounds, disciplines and roles”.
-The QUEST consortium brings together science communication researchers, editors, communicators, journalists and science journalists, digital creativity and data science experts, environmental scientists, along with a number of companies, associations and prestigious research institutions that form a first group of key Stakeholders (among them are BBC, CERN, INFN, Alcantara SpA).
+The QUEST consortium brings together science communication researchers, editors, communicators, journalists and science journalists, digital creativity and data science experts, environmental scientists, along with a number of companies, associations and prestigious research institutions that form a first group of key Stakeholders.

 “The specific methodology applied to this particular topic”, says Ilda Mannino Scientific Coordinator of the TEN Program on Sustainability and QUEST Scientific Coordinator, “with its three-strand approach and the selection of key case studies, has certainly been one of the trump cards for QUEST”.